-Hydroxycarbamide Information for Parents/Carers
+Hydroxycarbamide Information for teenagers

-- As part of your child's treatment for sickle cell disease (SCD), they have been prescribed a drug called Hydroxycarbamide. - It is very important that your child is closely monitored when they are taking this medication. - This is to make sure that your child is on the correct dose. - It is also very important that you give the prescribed medication correctly, whether it is in tablet or liquid form, so that your child can have the full benefit.
+- As part of your treatment for sickle cell disease (SCD), you have been prescribed a drug called Hydroxycarbamide. - It is very important that you are closely monitored when taking this medication. - This is to make sure that you are on the correct dose. - You must take the prescribed medication correctly, whether it is in tablet or liquid form, so that you can have the full benefit.